-Applicants to any of the Bachelor of Science Degree programs in education must complete an AA degree or at least 60 semester credit hours to include completion of the Chipola College general studies requirement; complete three Education prerequisite courses to include EDF 1005, EDF 2085, and EME 2040; possess a cumulative grade point average of 2.5 on all lower division coursework; pass all parts of the General Knowledge portion of the FTCE; complete a satisfactory background check by the Florida Department of Law Enforcement (FDLE) and the Federal Bureau of Investigation (FBI); submit a satisfactory brief narrative that includes a request for admission to the program, factors influencing the applicant's decision to teach, the applicant's philosophy of education, and previous teaching or related experiences which demonstrate the applicant's potential as an educator; and submit written recommendations from three (3) individuals familiar with the applicant's academic work, personal character, and/or ability to work with children and/or youth.
+Applicants to any of the Bachelor of Science Degree programs in education must complete an AA degree or at least 60 semester credit hours to include completion of the Chipola College general studies requirement; complete Education prerequisite courses; possess a cumulative grade point average of 2.5 on all lower division coursework; pass all parts of the General Knowledge portion of the FTCE; complete a satisfactory background check by the Florida Department of Law Enforcement (FDLE) and the Federal Bureau of Investigation (FBI); submit a satisfactory brief narrative that includes a request for admission to the program, factors influencing the applicant's decision to teach, the applicant's philosophy of education, and previous teaching or related experiences which demonstrate the applicant's potential as an educator; and submit written recommendations from three (3) individuals familiar with the applicant's academic work, personal character, and/or ability to work with children and/or youth.
 Check college website for more information.